AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-notifications/subscribe-to-items-in-workfront.md

 Depending on the features your Workfront administrator has enabled, you may receive subscription emails in addition to in-app notifications whenever someone comments on an item you subscribe to.

 <!--
-For more information about the subscription email, see the "Receiving Subscription Emails" section in Adobe Workfront notifications.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">For more information about the subscription email, see the "Receiving Subscription Emails" section in <a href="../../workfront-basics/using-notifications/wf-notifications.md" class="MCXref xref">Adobe Workfront notifications</a>.</p>
 -->

 For more information about setting up or disabling email, see [Configure event notifications for everyone in the system](../../administration-and-setup/manage-workfront/emails/configure-event-notifications-for-everyone-in-the-system.md).